Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 personal Monopoly: Corporations reward conformity, but the Internet rewards people who are unique.
 If you work in a creative field, strive to be the only person who does what you do.
 Find your own style, then run with it.
 Create intellectual real estate for yourself.
 The Internet rewards unique people.
 Find your unique combination of skills, interests, and personality traits.
 I call this a Personal Monopoly.
 Become the only person in the world who does what you do.
-Then, tell the world by sharing your knowledge. personal moral inventory https://domprice.me/personal-moral-inventory/ perverse incentive https://en.wikipedia.org/wiki/Perverse_incentive picture the success
+Then, tell the world by sharing your knowledge. personal moral inventory https://domprice.me/personal-moral-inventory/ perverse incentive https://en.wikipedia.org/wiki/Perverse_incentive Peter principle = people in a hierarchy tend to rise to "a level of respective incompetence" https://en.wikipedia.org/wiki/Peter_principle picture the success
 Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
 As old generations pass away, new ideas are accepted and the scientific consensus changes. porn